 - Most faculty have had work experience in the public health industry either prior to or concurrent with their faculty positions and can draw on that experience when mentoring students.
 While students are randomly assigned to mentors, most students will have an introduction to every primary faculty member through coursework some time during their studies.
-Students have a formal process to switch mentors whose research and practice experience match their career goals. - Many career resources are evergreen, self-paced, and easily accessible through an agreement with the School of Nursing to access their materials. - Career panels and professional development presentations are offered online to accommodate our distance education students, comprising most of our current students.
+Students have a formal process to switch mentors whose research and practice experience match their career goals. - Many career resources are evergreen, self-paced, and easily accessible through an agreement with the School of Nursing to access their materials. - Career panels and professional development presentations are offered online to accommodate our DE students, comprising most of our current students.

-• Survey results suggest that some current students and graduates felt the Program did not provide adequate exposure to career advising.
+- Survey results suggest that a sizable minority of current students and graduates felt the Program did not provide adequate exposure to career advising. - SPPH does not yet have a staff member full-time or part-time dedicated to career services.

-- SPPH does not yet have a staff member full-time or part-time dedicated to career services. - As a health sciences institution, many of the shared career resources are very focused on clinical careers.
+• As a health sciences institution, many of the shared career resources are very focused on clinical careers.

-The SEC will investigate and make recommendations to the Dean on career advising and services, likely during AY 2024-25.
-During 2023-24, the Dean's Office will work to establish a LinkedIn Group for students and alumni that will include career services resources and job postings.
+- The SEC will investigate and make recommendations to the Dean on career advising and services, likely during AY 2024-25.
+During 2023-24, the Dean's Office will work to establish a LinkedIn Group for students and alumni that will include career services resources and job postings. - Without a dedicated career services person, faculty with industry experience are presenting career services workshops at least three times per year. - Website for career resources will be updated in Q1 2024.
+LinkedIn group, Q1 2024